COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Labour Support Options

-Research shows that labour support is important for women, not only in order to have a positive birth experience, it is equally important for a healthy birth outcome for both mother and baby.3 4 Continuous labour support has been shown to reduce stress, fear, and anxiety.4 It has also been shown to decrease labour interventions.3 4 “Have continuous support” is one of the Lamaze Healthy Birth Practices1.
+Research shows that labour support is important for you, not only to have a positive birth experience.
+It is equally important for a healthy birth outcome for both you and your baby.3 4 Continuous labour support has been shown to reduce stress, fear, and anxiety.4 It has also been shown to decrease labour interventions.3 4 “Have continuous support” is one of the Lamaze Healthy Birth Practices1.

 Labour Support Options